 Who are the scientists who worked on Nasca Lines?

-Among the most influential scientists, archaeologists, and researchers who have worked on the Nasca Lines are the Peruvian Toribio Mejia Xesspe, the American Paul Kosok, the German Maria Reiche, and the Japanese Masato Sakai.
+Among the most influential scientists, archaeologists, and researchers who have worked on the Nasca Lines are the former Peruvian archaeologist Toribio Mejia Xesspe, the American Paul Kosok, the German Maria Reiche, and the Japanese Masato Sakai.

 Peruvian archaeologist Toribio Mejia Xesspe was the first researcher to study the lines in 1926 systematically.
 However, since they are practically impossible to identify from ground level, they only became known to the public with the arrival of commercial flights over Peru in the 1930s.